simplon-lerouxDunvael/Brief_8/Plans_et_demarches/Action_plan_w_usefull_commands.md

 After all these steps, we decided (with Luna) to create a script that would deploy everything directly without having to redo the steps manually every time our resource groups get destroyed.

+Here is a little explanation for the two different versions of Ingress.

+* ingress_step1.yaml file  : the TLS parts and the TLS annotations are commented.
+I applied it with ```kubectl apply -f ingress_qua1.yaml```, ```kubectl apply -f ingress_prod1.yaml``` and checked it with ```kubectl get svc --all-namespaces``` to recover the external Ip address of the two Ingress.

+I created two "A" DNS records with the ingress IP addresses (one for each namespace).
+Then i checked the ingress and they displayed with : smoothie-qua.simplon-duna.space and smoothie-prod.simplon-duna.space.

+* ingress_step2.yaml file  : the TLS parts and the TLS annotations are decommented and the host has its dns name added. .
+I applied it with ```kubectl apply -f ingress_qua1.yaml```, ```kubectl apply -f ingress_prod1.yaml``` and checked it with ```kubectl get ingress```.

 [&#8679;](#top)

 <div id='DevOps'/>